giraffe-fsharp/Giraffe/DOCUMENTATION.md

 </div>
 ```

-The Giraffe View Engine lets one create pure text content as either `RawText` or `EncodedText`:
+The Giraffe View Engine lets one create pure text content as a `Text` element.
+A `Text` element can either be generated via the `rawText` or `encodedText` functions:

 ```fsharp
 let someHtml =